Creditor Representation, Bankruptcy & Bankruptcy Litigation

 If you have a claim against a debtor company based on a commercial lease agreement, commercial mortgage or commercial contract, Howard Stallings can provide highly competent representation to protect your interests.

-Our firm also offers services in simple debt collection.
-Brian Moore has represented private businesses in collecting accounts receivables from their delinquent customers.
+Our firm also offers services in simple debt collection, including the collection of accounts receivables from delinquent customers.